 Reconstruction & Beyond: 1898 Massacre & Coup and its Aftermath

 Following the Civil War, many of the troops who fought in the USCT settled down in Wilmington to raise their families and create a life for themselves with the newfound freedom they bravely fought to obtain.
 Wilmington’s African American community was thriving with a growing middle class and many Black citizens held government positions – ranging from city councilmen to city attorneys.
 On Nov.
 10, 1898, white supremacists murdered many Black residents and deposed the city’s multiracial government.
 The 1898 Wilmington Massacre was the only successful coup d’état in American history.
-Today, visitors can visit the 1898 Monument & Memorial Park and the Cape Fear Museum of History, or book a tour on-demand with WilmingtoNColor Heritage Tours or Journey Wilmington African American History Tour to learn more about the horrific events of the massacre.
+Today, visit the 1898 Monument & Memorial Park and the Cape Fear Museum of History, or book a tour on-demand with WilmingtoNColor Heritage Tours or Journey Wilmington African American History Tours to learn more about the horrific events of the massacre.
 The self-guided Wilmington History Tours African American History app also includes 1898 landmarks.

 Civil Rights Era: The Fight for Equity and Equality

 UNCW’s The Civil Rights Movement in Southeast North Carolina digital collection provides an overview of significant events, including Dr. Hubert A. Eaton’s desegregation efforts and the wrongful convictions of the Wilmington Ten.
 Visit UNCW’s Randall Library to view its archives.
 New Hanover County’s digital Greenbook Guide explores safe locations that African American motorists sought during the Jim Crow Era.
-Wilmington’s African American history tours include stops at historically significant Civil Rights sites.
+Wilmington’s African American history tours also include stops at historically significant Civil Rights sites.

 21st Century – Present: Commemorating the Past to Move Forward

-Community gatherings, exhibits, and commemorations are held throughout the year to remember the past, engage in healing conversations, and move forward together.
+Community gatherings, exhibits and commemorations are held throughout the year to remember the past, engage in healing conversations and move forward together.

 Notable Black trailblazers and 1898 massacre victims are buried in Pine Forest Cemetery, including Joshua Halsey, whose unmarked grave was discovered in March 2021.
 A public funeral was held 123 years after his death, and a headstone now marks his resting place.
-The cemetery is open 9 a.m.-5 p.m.

 Be sure to make time to visit UNCW’s campus and see Because It’s Time, a Black Lives Matter sculpture by N.C. artist Dare Coulter.
 The sculpture honors Black Lives in Wilmington and the Gullah Geechee culture.
 It can be found near the amphitheater in front of Fisher University Union.